 Dark Souls III - Initial Impressions

-Originally published June, 2016
+Originally published June 2016

 You knew that it was coming.
 Any excuse I could possibly have to mention this game series, I'm going to take it.
 Now that a new game in the franchise is out, and I can play it, time to talk at length about Dark Souls III.

-Dark Souls III right up front has given me a better first-impression than its immediate predecessor.
+Dark Souls III right up front has given me a better first impression than its immediate predecessor.
 I've already discussed how I found Dark Souls II to be rather underwhelming and how it was likely an unfinished game, which was only further exemplified by how the game was given a revival with its re-release that added new content and mechanics to the game.
 Dark Souls II felt rushed.
 And while Dark Souls III has had its fair share of terrible bugs that have been poorly handled by its developer and publisher, it has still left the impression of a more complete project than last time.
 Amazing what happens when a developer is given sufficient time to complete their games, isn't it?

 Introduction

 Right off the bat, Dark Souls III hooked me in with an introductory cinematic that instilled me with hope for the game to come.
-Much like the original game, this intro video is telling you about the legendary heroes you have to face at some point, building up the hype and tension from the start.
+Much like the original game, this intro video tells you about the legendary heroes you have to face at some point, building up the hype and tension from the start.
 This was something that was sorely lacking in Dark Souls II opening movie.
 I'm not saying that the game's opening video has to have this touch to it, but providing the player with a goal or expectation early on is not a bad thing.
 DSII just told you that you were undead and had to leave home, so all the stuff you saw in the opening video really had no impact on the game you were about to play.
 It could have been removed entirely and made no change to the overall experience.

 Dark Souls III, however, gives you lore about how the world has changed over time, gives you characters whom you will encounter, and gives you hints as to what the ultimate goal of the main character is.
 Then, it thrusts you into a tutorial area that seemed to make sense as to where it was and how it might be related to the rest of the world, more so than any Dark Souls game before.
-All the tutorial levels have felt very secluded in the past, like the distant asylum that required a giant crow to pick you up for some reason, or the hollowed out tree training grounds of the undead, hidden in the side of a mountain somewhere.
+All the tutorial levels have felt very secluded in the past, like the distant asylum that required a giant crow to pick you up for some reason, or the hollowed-out tree training grounds of the undead, hidden in the side of a mountain somewhere.
 This time, you're so undead, you're crawling out of your own grave, in a graveyard quarry filled with tombstones to the point that they are piled on top of each other against the mountainside.
 At the top of this mountain is a gothic city that is likely your final destination.
 Already, the game is setting itself up to close a loop at some point.
 If it keeps with the usual Dark Souls tradition of showing you places you'll eventually visit, you'll be able to make your way there to learn who may have cast you down in a coffin to the desolate graveyard and why.

 Before you do though, you'll have to explore, and it takes very little time for the game to give you an awe-inspiring moment of endless expansion.
 As soon as you leave the graveyard, you are already overlooking an endless range of mountains with some ruins in the distance.
 On your way to those ruins, you encounter the first boss of the game.
 This boss sufficiently set the stage for my expectations of the game.
 The boss has a name, he has a purpose as defined by the item you pull from his chest, and he has a particular trait that takes shape midway through the match.

 This trait seems to be a recurring sickness that has infected other enemies throughout the game and it leaves me giddy with morbid excitement.
 There is some sort of underlying darkness that has spread throughout the world of Dark Souls like a virus and it makes me wonder where the developers are going to take it.
 Certain enemies, that may have been mild in their overall threat level suddenly become frightening powerhouses capable of annihilating you in record time because of this illness.
-I haven't gotten far enough to see where this goes, and if there is some story element to why the various enemies you're facing are becoming "blessed" with these transformative disease, but it definitely has forced a bit of caution to my play style in anticipation for these types of encounters.
+I haven't gotten far enough to see where this goes, and if there is some story element to why the various enemies you're facing are becoming "blessed" with this transformative disease, but it definitely has forced a bit of caution to my play style in anticipation for these types of encounters.

 World Design